grem11n/blog/content/post/pulumi.md

 ### What I didn't like

 * By default Pulumi will ask you to login to their platform.
-It's possible to use local state (which I did), but I'm not sure if it's possible to use custom remote state like S3.
+It's possible to use local state (which I did), also it's possible to configure remote storage for the state.
+[Here is the documentation](https://www.pulumi.com/docs/intro/concepts/state/).
 * Missing documentation.
 For example, documentation for Go is missing completely, though it's supported.

 ## Random observations